Last Updated on 14/09/2023 by Barney

 Just be sure to dispose of the brambles properly, as you don’t want them growing back!

 An outbreak of brambles in your garden does not mean you are a bad gardener.

-The seed from these garden mercenaries is kindly dropped off in bird, fox and mammal poop.
-Brambles can also come from your neighbours property with their root systems easily travelling under the fencing.
+The seed from these garden mercenaries are kindly dropped off in bird, fox and mammal poop.
+Brambles can also appear from your neighbours property with their root systems easily travelling under the fencing.

 Keeping on top of early growth is the best way to stop these weeds colonising by using either of the methods outlines above.
 Alternately, consider installing a heavy duty weed membrane over weeded areas.
 This is especially useful if you are going to leave planting up the area for while.

 Brambles spread quickly.
 Learning how to control brambles from the start is essential when tackling these woody plants.
 Early intervention is the most effective method in dealing with this problem plant.

-Choose to either eliminate then by natural means or (my last resort) the chemical approach.
+Choose to either eliminate blackberry bushes by natural means or (my last resort) the chemical approach.
 Whichever method you choose spend your time, a slap dash approach will be sure to fail.